onedata/onedata-documentation/docs/glossary.md

 ## Store (workflows)

 A container for data used and manipulated during a [workflow][] execution.
-Defined by a store schema and created as a store instance.
+It is defined by a store schema and created as a store instance.
 There are several types, such as a list store or a tree forest store.